zjunlp/InstructCell/README.md

 cd InstructCell
 python preprocess.py --n_top_genes 3600
 ```
 To customize the size of the gene vocabulary, adjust the `n_top_genes` parameter as needed.
 For instance, setting it to 2000 will generate a smaller vocabulary.
+At this point, two files, `gene_vocab.npy` and `choices.pkl`, are generated.
+The first file stores the selected genes, while the second holds the category labels for each classification dataset.
+The gene vocabulary and label set used in this project can both be found in this [folder](https://github.com/zjunlp/InstructCell/tree/main/exp_log/exp_templates).

 ### 🧺 Instruction-Response Template Construction